khalid-za/my-first-repo/README.md

-# my-first-repo this my first project
+# Added project title to README